-If you’re receiving Missouri food stamps, you could qualify for other helpful programs as well (including free Internet service)!
+If you’re receiving Missouri food stamps, you could qualify for other helpful programs as well (including low-cost Internet service)!
 Check out our list of Missouri EBT benefits below.

 In February 2017, news station KY3 reported that Ozarks Technical Community College was offering free courses through the SkillUp Missouri program.
 This program provides training tuition to food stamps recipients.
 You can take classes FREE for certificates or college credit!

 The courses must be for a high-demand field like CNA, pharmacy techs, medical coding, allied health or chemo dialysis.

 The Missouri Job Center will help with babysitting, transportation or other things that you may need in order to take advantage of this program.

 Museums with green titles are Museums for All participants.
 These venues accept EBT cards from all 50 states, so you don’t have to be a Missouri resident to get these great deals!
 Since Museums For All partners accept EBT cards from all 50 states, you may want to check out the lists for Oklahoma, Iowa, Illinois and other nearby states.